tedyun/getdata-proj/README.md

 ## How to Run Analysis

-* This project requires "reshape2" R package.
-Run the following command if not installed
+* __This project requires "reshape2" R package__.
+Run the following command to install the package.
 ```R
 install.packages("reshape2")
 ```